redbear/Duo/README.md

 For professional developers (good at C language) who want to develop projects (e.g. HomeKit) using Broadcom's WICED SDK, the following sections of this document are not useful and you can refer to our [WICED-SDK](https://github.com/redbear/WICED-SDK) repository directly.

-For Web developments who also want to do IoT project with the Duo, you can use our JavaScript interpreter for development (still work in progress and coming soon).
+For Web developers who also want to do IoT project with the Duo, you can use our JavaScript interpreter for development (still work in progress and coming soon).

 ## Internals